dmaggi/Haskell_UMA/README.md

 ## Setting up

-Because we will use the `docker-compose.yml` file to deploy de container using the image uploaded to Docker Hub, we need first to download it
+Because we will use the `docker-compose.yml` file to deploy the container using the image uploaded to Docker Hub, we need first to download it

 `docker pull markspitz15/haskell:latest`